aykhazanchi/id2223-scalable-ml/lab2/README.md

 ## Interface

-We implemented a simple interface which allows to create a transcript from an uploaded or recorded audio file using the deployed model.
+We implemented a simple interface which allows to create a transcript from an uploaded or recorded audio file using the (latest) deployed model.

 The interface app is implemented in [huggingface-spaces-whisper-sv](./huggingface-spaces-whisper-sv), and available online.

-Link(s)
+Link(s).
 - https://huggingface.co/spaces/rscolati/whisper-sv

 ## Notebooks (Implementation)